HSA/FSA Eligibility for Mattresses: What Mattress Brands Need to Know

 • Expenses incurred primarily for medical care (eligible), and

-• Personal, living, or family expenses (not eligible).
+• Expenses for general good health or personal, living, or family expenses (not eligible).

 This distinction is critical for mattresses.
-For more on eligibility, feel free to check out Flex’s blog post on HSA/FSA eligibility.
+For more on eligibility, check out Flex’s blog post on HSA/FSA eligibility.

 Revenue Ruling 55-261: The IRS Addressing Mattresses Directly